 Pros and Cons of Attending Business School

-Not that a business school degree isn’t worth something… but would I call it the Holy Grail of all degrees?
+A business school degree is worth something… but would I call it the Holy Grail of all degrees?
 No. Like most educational opportunities, it is what you make it.
 Degrees open doors, there’s no question about it.
 So going to business school is worthwhile on that basis alone.

 If you’re going to come out of business school with a degree that really means something, you need to be realistic.
 Consider the following reasons not to buy into the business school hype: